Is life insurance worth it?

 You can probably avoid buying a life insurance policy if no one in your life would be financially impacted by your death.
 For the time being, you may find that saving and investing in other assets — such as stocks, bonds, retirement funds, or real estate — is a better option.

 Keep in mind that your life insurance coverage will be more reasonable if you are younger and healthier.
-If you anticipate significant life changes, it may be worthwhile to consider your options in order to lock in competitive pricing.
+If you anticipate significant life changes, it may be worthwhile to consider your options to lock in competitive pricing.

 Should young people buy term or whole life insurance?